jckleiner/config/setup/macos-ansible/README.md

 ## —— System Settings ——
+Use `defaults read > preferences` and do a change and then do `defaults read > preferences` again to see the difference

 1. Turn off bluetooth
 2. Install Rosetta (an installation popup shows up when you try to open an “old” program)